ideal-lab5/Grants-Program/applications/iris_followup.md

 - Data Consumer: A **data consumer** is any node that owns a data asset minted from a data asset class.
 In the following, we may refer to data consumers as "Bob".

 - Proxy Node: A **proxy node** is any node that has the minimum required hardware requirements and has staked the minimum required amount IRIS tokens to become a proxy node.

-- Storage Node: A **storage node** is any node that has staked the minimum required amount IRIS tokens to become a storage node.

 #### Data Spaces